skgrange/gissr/README.md

   - Calculate distances between spatial objects with `sp_distance`.
     - `distance_by_haversine` does the same thing, but with a different method, and for data frames.
   - Simplify spatial objects with `sp_simplify`.
+  - Fix issues with spatial objects with `sp_fix`.
+This function is a blatant wrap of [`cleangeo::clgeo_Clean`](https://github.com/eblondel/cleangeo).
+This function is a good piece of work so make sure you have a look at the **cleangeo** package.